Packages and Binaries:

 Traditionally, the kernel has sent only a single uid= parameter

-to the upcall for the SPNEGO upcall that's used to determine
+to the upcall for the SPNEGO upcall that's used to determine what

-files on the mount.
+on the mount.

-Newer kernels send a creduid= option as well, which contains
+Newer kernels send a creduid= option as well, which contains what

-the user doing the mount.
-For multisession mounts, it's set to
+user doing the mount.
+For multisession mounts, it's set to the

 --expire|-e